wangziqi2013/wangziqi2013.github.io/_posts/2021-06-18-ligra-plus-plus.markdown

 The decoder is straightforward: just read in k bits for each iteration, and combines the lower (k - 1) bits into the decoded value.
 If the highest bit of the block is 1, then the iteration continues to the next block.
 Otherwise, the value is fully decoded.

+The second scheme optimizes over k-bit code by encoding several values that use the same number of blocks together in the same group.
+Each group has a 1 byte group header, where 2 bits of them are used to indicate the number of blocks in the encoding, and the rest 6 bits are used to represent group size.
+The decoder can thus decode values in a group in parallel, since each code word starts at a known offset.
+This is called run-length encoded byte codes in the paper.